Alien and Sedition Acts: Naturalization Act

-The Naturalization Act increased the residency requirement for American citizenship from five to 14 years, and increased the notice time from three to five years.
+The Naturalization Act increased the residency requirement for American citizenship from five to 14 years and increased the notice time from three to five years.
+Although the law was passed under the guise of protecting national security, most historians conclude it was really intended to decrease the number of citizens, and thus voters, who disagreed with the Federalist Party.
 At the time, the majority of immigrants supported Thomas Jefferson and the Democratic-Republicans—the political opponents of the Federalists.
-It did not have an expiration date, but it was repealed by the Naturalization Law of 1802.
+It did not sunset, but was repealed by the Naturalization Act of 1802.

 Sedition Act

-The Sedition Act made it illegal to make false or malicious statements about the federal government.
+The Federalist-controlled Congress passed the Sedition Act by a vote of 44 to 41.
+The legislation made it illegal to print "false, scandalous and malicious writing or writings against the government of the United States, or either house of the Congress of the United States, or the President of the United States."

 The act was used to suppress speech critical of the Adams administration, including the prosecution and conviction of many Jeffersonian newspaper owners who disagreed with the Federalist Party.

 The Sedition Act did not extend enforcement to speech about the Vice President, as then-incumbent Thomas Jefferson was a political opponent of the Federalist-controlled Congress.
 The Sedition Act was allowed to expire in 1800, and its enactment is credited with helping Jefferson win the presidential election that year.

 Prominent prosecutions under the Sedition Act included: